Allan Grapard

-Allan Georges Grapard is a French academic, historian and Japanologist.
+Allan Georges Grapard (born June 6, 1944, Normandy, France; died December 8, 2025, Hilo, Hawaii, United States) was a French academic, historian and Japanologist.

 Early life

 Grapard earned his Ph.D. at the National Institute of Oriental Languages and Civilizations in Paris.

 Career

 In 1985, Grapard came to University of California, Santa Barbara as a visiting professor in Japanese religions; and in 1986, he was invited to join the faculty of the Religious Studies Department.

-Today Grapard is Professor Emeritus of East Asian Languages and Cultural Studies (EALCS) at the same institute.
+Today Grapard was Professor Emeritus of East Asian Languages and Cultural Studies (EALCS) at the same institute.

 In the historiography of Japanese religions, he is known for developing innovative theoretical propositions: